-- State a position on how two groups met their needs and wants that includes an analysis of how the two groups' approaches are similar or different. - Provide background on your position by explaining how both groups' rights, values, and/or beliefs have affected their economic choices with two or more specific examples (at least one example for each group). - Provide reason(s) for your position that include an analysis of one or more significant similarities or differences related to the groups' ways of meeting their needs and wants. - Make explicit references within the paper or presentation to three or more credible sources that provide relevant information AND cite sources within the paper, presentation, or bibliography.
+- State a position that evaluates whether the system of checks and balances worked during a particular administration, court, or congress/legislature by evaluating whether it prevented one branch from exercising too much power. - Provide background on your position by describing the administration, court, or congress/legislature. - Provide background on your position by explaining how one branch checked or could have checked another during this time with two or more examples. - Provide reason(s) for your position that include: - An evaluation of whether one branch increased its power during this administration, court, or congress/legislature relative to another with two or more examples to support your position. - Make explicit references within the paper or presentation to three or more credible sources that provide relevant information AND cite sources within the paper, presentation, or bibliography.